defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/30-Gophish.md

       - "./gophish/config.json:/opt/gophish/config.json"
 ```

-Finally we need to add a Gophish named volume to the end:
+Finally, we need to add a Gophish named volume to the end:
 ```yml
 volumes:
   gophish: